Thoughts on GamePass Games like Wolfenstein: Youngblood and More

 Eiyuden Chronicle: Rising is a “companion game” to the core game Eiyuden Chronicle: Hundred Heroes, which is still in development.
 Hundred Heroes is a Kickstarter headlined by Yoshitaka Murayama (story) and Junko Kawano (art), veterans of the original Suikoden.
 The Kickstarter is clearly designed to invoke the feel of the Suikoden series.
 Eiyuden Chronicle: Rising serves as a kind of teaser for the game world as well as a standalone, relatively casual, action RPG.
 As a teaser for a future game, it works reasonably well.
 Isolated from that context, I’m not sure it’s a great action RPG, although I did enjoy it.

-As Jay observed in a comment on a prior post, Eiyuden Chronicle: Rising is similar to Ys III (not just because many of the environments line up – that’s just a happy coincidence). → Think outside the post.
+As Jay observed in a comment on a prior post, Eiyuden Chronicle: Rising is similar to Ys III (not just because many of the environments line up – that’s just a happy coincidence). → Look upon my works, ye mighty, and read!

 Aesthetic Gachaism